CICE-Consortium/Icepack/doc/source/user_guide/lg_protocols.rst

 Icepack interfaces all contain the icepack\_ prefix.
 Icepack interfaces follow a general design where data is passed in on a gridpoint by gridpoint basis, that data is updated and returned to the driver, and the data is not stored within Icepack.
+Additional information about the interfaces can be found in :ref:`sequence_and_interface`.

 Icepack interfaces can have long argument lists.
 These are documented in :ref:`docintfc`.
 In some cases, arguments are required for optional features (i.e. biogeochemistry) even when that